-Butter, onions, and beef consommé completely transform white rice into something flavorful and creamy, in this fast and simple Easy Rice Pilaf Recipe.
+Butter, onions, and beef consommé completely transform white rice into something so crazy flavorful and creamy, in this fast and simple Rice Pilaf recipe.
+It pairs well with so many things or do what we do and fill up on it without anything else!

 - Onions are sauteed in butter and olive oil.